elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Problem

-This anti-pattern happens when Elixir basic types (for example, *integer*, *float*, and *string*) are abusively used in function parameters and code variables, rather than creating specific composite data types (for example, *tuples* and *structs*) that can better represent a domain.
+This anti-pattern happens when Elixir basic types (for example, *integer*, *float*, and *string*) are abusively used in function parameters and code variables, rather than creating specific composite data types (for example, *tuples*, *maps*, and *structs*) that can better represent a domain.

 #### Example